chpill/gib/README.md

 git status
 # If there is nothing worth saving from the current config
 git reset --hard
+# Note: you should probably not checkout the .spacemacs now.
+Better to let
+# spacemacs initialize a new one, and check the differences.

 # Change default shell to zsh